 Prerequisites: BI0332/333; one additional biology course; CHE224/225; CHE226/227.
-Corequisites: registration in BI0397 is required Offered: Spring.
+Corequisites: registration in BI0397 is required.
+Offered: Spring

-BIO397 • Molecular Biology Lab.
-1 Credits.
+BIO397 · Molecular Biology Lab.
+1 Credit.

-Laboratory experience accompanying BI0396.
+Laboratory experience accompanying BIO396.
 Consists of research projects utilizing recombinant DNA/genetic engineering techniques.

-Corequisites: Registration in BI0396 is required.Offered: Spring.
+Corequisites: Registration in BIO396 is required.
+Offered: Spring.

-BIO399 • Introduction to Research.
-1 Credits.
+BI0399 • Introduction to Research.
+1 Credit.
 An introduction to research methodology in the biological sciences, with experience in the use of biological literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
 Experience in the development of a research proposal.

+Prerequisites: Major in biology or related field; junior

 Prerequisites: Major in biology or related field; junior standing.
-Offered: Fall, spring Special Notes: Carries cross-credit in environmental studies.
+Offered: Fall, spring.
+Special Notes: Carries cross-credit in environmental studies.

-BIO400 · Ultrastructure.
+BIO400 • Ultrastructure.
 3 Credits.

 Electron microscopy as a tool in the sciences with emphasis on its use in biological investigation.
 Students prepare a portfolio of micrographs on a variety of material.
 Demonstrations, discussions, seminars, field trips, and individual practice.
-Prerequisites: BI0120/121.
-Corequisites: Registration in BI0401 is required Offered: Occasionally.
+Prerequisites: Bi0120/121.
+Corequisites: Registration in Bi0401 is required.
+Offered: Occasionally

 BIO401 • Ultrastructure Lab.
-1 Credits.
+1 Credit.
 Laboratory experience accompanying BIO400.
-Corequisites: Registration in BIO400 is required.Offered: Occasionally.
+Corequisites: Registration in BIO400 is required.
+Offered: Occasionally.

-BIO409 · Advanced Human Gross Anatomy.
+BI0409 • Advanced Human Gross Anatomy.
 4 Credits.
 For the undergraduate pre-health professions student.
 A regional approach to the study of anatomy through the supervised and directed student dissection of human cadavers.
 Identification of detailed structures and understanding their significance to the body.
 Prerequisites: BI0214/215, BI0224/225, or consent of instructor.
-Offered: Interim.
+Offered: Interim